clarte53/openvr-tracking/README.md

 between to captured frame, in milliseconds.
 The default value is 10 milliseconds.

+To close the application, press the enter key.

 # Data format

 The tracking data is written as blocks of bytes, with 12 floats per frame,